heykapil/blog/data/blog/CSIR NEWFMS Portal Guide.md

 ---
-title: "CSIR NEWFMS Portal Guide'
+title: 'CSIR NEWFMS Portal Guide'
 tags: '[CSIR, Fellowship, NEWFMS, JRF]'
 draft: 'false'
 summary: 'This is guide for qualified CSIR JRF candidates who wants to activate their fellowship on NewFms portal of CSIR.